JqiHu/meta-PRS-CVD/README.md

 - Each component PRS should be standardized (mean=0, SD=1) in the target dataset prior to computing meta-PRS.
 - The denominator is constant given β and ρ, and ensures meta-PRS is on a comparable scale.
 - This meta-PRS was derived and validated in individuals of European ancestry.
 Its performance and calibration may not generalize to other ancestral populations.

+## Citation
+If you use this meta-PRS in your work, please cite:

+Ye, Y., Hu, J., Pang, F., Cui, C., & Zhao, H. (2024).
+Genomic risk prediction of cardiovascular diseases among type 2 diabetes patients in the UK Biobank.
+Frontiers in Bioinformatics, 3, 1320748. https://doi.org/10.3389/fbinf.2023.1320748